 Ranch-Level Surface Discharge

-Based on exceedances of applicable surface water quality limits, including concentration and loading for all applicable parameters in their discharge, the Executive Officer, may require a Discharger to conduct ranch-level surface discharge monitoring and reporting.
+Based on exceedances of applicable surface receiving water numeric limits, including concentration and loading for all applicable parameters in their discharge, the Executive Officer, may require a Discharger to conduct ranch-level surface discharge monitoring and reporting.
 Such monitoring and reporting efforts, including planning, must be explicitly designed and implemented to achieve the following objectives:

-Assess and quantify the Discharger’s contribution to the exceedance of applicable surface water quality limits, including concentration and loading for all applicable parameters in their discharge;
+Assess and quantify the Discharger’s contribution to the exceedance of applicable surface receiving water numeric limits, including concentration and loading for all applicable parameters in their discharge;

-Evaluate effects of the discharge on receiving water quality and beneficial uses; and
+Evaluate effects of the discharge on surface receiving water quality and beneficial uses; and

-Demonstrate compliance with applicable surface water limits and water quality objectives over time.
+Demonstrate compliance with applicable surface receiving water numeric limits and water quality objectives over time.

 Within 120 days of being required to conduct ranch-level surface discharge monitoring, Dischargers must submit a ranch-level surface discharge work plan, to the Executive Officer for approval prior to implementation.
 The work plan will be in a format specified by the Executive Officer.
 The Discharger may choose to submit and implement the work plan either individually or through participation in an approved third party.
 The work plan must include a SAP and QAPP (see Section G) designed to monitor individual discharges of irrigation water and stormwater that leave the ranch from an outfall location, including tile drain discharge points, and the minimum following elements.